FranklyInterpreting/Website/AmazonQ.md

-# Frankly Interpreting Website Migration
+# Frankly Interpreting Website Migration with Amazon Q

 ## Project Overview
-This project involves migrating the Frankly Interpreting website from traditional HTML/CSS to a modern React application.
-The migration preserves all content and styling while adding the benefits of component-based architecture.
+This project involved migrating the Frankly Interpreting website from traditional HTML/CSS to a modern React application with AWS-inspired styling.
+The migration was completed with assistance from Amazon Q, demonstrating effective use of AI tools in development workflows.

 ## Migration Process